raisinghanii/EvolvFit-Task/README.md

 ### You can find the code of this in task file and their copy where I was just playing and trying different algos.

+### For fastai code see fastai.ipynb where I've used Resent32.

-### There is no specific accuracy, you can go through the notebook and see that in most cases training accuracy is around 90% but validation accuracy is around 40% which means the model is overfitting due to small and bad data.
+### There is no specific accuracy, you can go through the notebook and see that in tensorflow models in most cases training accuracy is around 90% but validation accuracy is around 40% which means the model is overfitting due to small and bad data.
+Whereas in fastai model there was 70% accuracy on test set.

+### If you want a number then Accuracy : 70%.

-### There was a VGG16 model which was giving comparatively good results which I have saved and used further.
+### VGG16 was giving good results in Keras whereas Resent34 was used in fastai.

 ## Step 3: Creating Live Detection module and testing.